 Is it possible that the logging slows down website performance?
 In rare circumstances, it’s possible on a free hosting with limited resources if the logging All traffic and Saving requests fields are enabled, Ignore search engine crawlers is disabled.

-How to exclude passwords and other sensitive information from logging
+How to exclude passwords and other sensitive information from being logged

 How to be in compliance with data privacy laws